How a Redis Connection Leak Crashed Our AWS ECS Cluster at 3AM

 Slope: +5.3 MB/min Duration: 344 min Tasks: 3 (all same)

-Three tasks showed the exact same curve with no divergence — ruling out a per-task anomaly.
-Node.js heap metrics (from process.memoryUsage() exposed on /metrics) stayed flat at ~180 MB.
+Three tasks with the exact same curve, no divergence, which rules out a per-task anomaly.
+Node.js heap metrics from process.memoryUsage() on /metrics stayed flat at around 180 MB.
 The growing memory was not the V8 heap.
 It was native OS handles.

 We ran INFO clients against the production Redis instance: